Academic library

-An academic library is a library that is attached to a higher education institution and serves two complementary purposes: to support the curriculum and the research of the university faculty and students.
-It is unknown how many academic libraries there are worldwide.
-An academic and research portal maintained by UNESCO links to 3,785 libraries.
+An academic library is a library that is attached to a higher education institution, which supports the curriculum and the research of the university faculty and students.
 According to the National Center for Education Statistics, there are an estimated 3,700 academic libraries in the United States.
-In the past, the material for class readings, intended to supplement lectures as prescribed by the instructor, has been called reserves.
-In the period before electronic resources became available, the reserves were supplied as actual books or as photocopies of appropriate journal articles.
-Modern academic libraries generally also provide access to electronic resources.
+Class reading materials, intended to supplement lectures by the instructor and housed in academic libraries, have historically known as "reserves".
+Before electronic resources became available, the reserves were supplied as actual books or as photocopies of appropriate journal articles.
+Modern academic libraries provide access to electronic resources.

 Academic libraries must determine a focus for collection development since comprehensive collections are not feasible.
-Librarians do this by identifying the needs of the faculty and student body and the mission and academic programs of the college or university.
+Librarians do this by identifying the needs of the faculty, student body, the mission and academic programs of the college or university.
 When there are particular areas of specialization in academic libraries, these are often referred to as niche collections.
-These collections are often the basis of a special collection department and may include original papers, artwork, and artifacts written or created by a single author or about a specific subject.
+These collections are often the basis of a special collection department and they may include original papers, manuscripts, artwork, and artifacts written or created by a single author or about a specific subject.

 There is a great deal of variation among academic libraries based on their size, resources, collections, and services.
-The Harvard University Library is considered to be the largest strict academic library in the world, although the Danish Royal Library—a combined national and academic library—has a larger collection.
+The Harvard Library, which houses over 20 million volumes, is the largest strictly academic library in the world, although the Danish Royal Library—a combined national and academic library—has a larger collection at about 37 million volumes.
+The University of California operates the largest academic library system in the world, managing about 41 million volumes across 100 libraries on ten campuses.
 Another notable example is the University of the South Pacific which has academic libraries distributed throughout its twelve member countries.
-The University of California operates the largest academic library system in the world, managing more than 40.8 million print volumes across 100 libraries on ten campuses.

 History

-Libraries date back to the ancient world, notably the Library of Alexandria and the historically famous Library of Nalanda University, which apparently burned for months because of the sheer number of manuscripts.
+Libraries date back to the ancient world.
+The earliest academic libraries include the Library of Alexandria and the library at Nalanda University, which apparently burned for months because of the sheer number of manuscripts.